 If you’re up on deck this morning, take in the beautiful coastal scenery as your ship makes its way up the wide Cape Fear River to Wilmington.
 This historic port city boasts a beautifully restored waterfront, and exquisite architecture which you’ll see on today’s tour.

 After your tour you’ll have free time to enjoy this pretty city on your own.
 Take a stroll along the Riverwalk, a waterfront promenade lined with parks, shops and cafés.
 If you are a craft beer enthusiast, Wilmington boasts many well-regarded microbreweries.
 It also boasts many fine nearby beaches such as Carolina Beach, known for its colorful boardwalk.
-You can also visit the Railroad Museum, or perhaps borrow one of the bikes or kayaks on board your ship to explore the Cape Fear area.
+You can also visit the Railroad Museum.

 Soak up the color and culture in Charleston, South Carolina